RAHUL-KAD/Machine-Learning-Blogs/README.md

 # Machine-Learning
-This repository contains codes and data related to ML.
+repository contains codes and data related to the ML Blogs